-NOTE: This is a current, in progress review of the Grado Prestige Series Model SR225e Headphones.
-I’ll be updating it periodically and will document it as I go.
+NOTE: This is an in-progress review of the Grado Prestige Series Model SR225e Headphones.
+I’ll be updating it periodically.

 Check out Grado Labs here.